Q: "How long will it take to get my order?"

 Q: “What is the "Cure Until" date on my label?”

-A: BWC wax is made from a specific house blend of waxes.
+A: B.W.C. wax is made from a specific house blend of waxes.
 Certain waxes and fragrance oils need time to properly bind chemically in order to provide the best fragrance experience.
 Melting wax prior to its cure date will result in less than optimal throw.
 It is worth waiting for!
-Most “indie” wax needs cure time and much like fine wine, will get better and stronger with age if stored properly.
-Respect the cure date!

 Q: “How should I store my wax?”